mpsonntag/snippets/notes/projects/doi/doi_deployment_test/README.md

     - Reference 5 uses refType 'IsReferencedBy'
     - Reference 9 uses old 'Name' field instead of 'Citation'
+    - ResourceType is "DataPaper" (expected Dataset)
+    - Annex content size (0 bytes) vs zip size (48 KiB)

-    - ResourceType is "DataPaper" (expected Dataset) -[ ] Check that reference 4 has been excluded from the created XML file on the DOI server -[ ] Check that the git submodules warning is displayed at the top of the page
+-[ ] check that reference 4 value has been excluded from the created XML file on the DOI server -[ ] check that the zip file on the server has the appropriate size -[ ] check that references 14 and 15 have been added in the created XML file on the DOI server with an amended DOI id.

 ### Valid datacite yaml test and registration procedure test
 -[ ] add valid datacite yaml, valid and matching LICENSE file and upload; reload GIN page; request DOI